 Here are some questions to help you to decide between 1080p or 4k for your edit:

 What are you filming?
-A music video, vlog, feature film, commercial, or how to -videos?
-Smaller businesses or creators don’t necessarily need the higher quality compared to a larger commercial videos.
+A music video, vlog, feature film, commercial, or how-to -videos?
+Smaller businesses or creators don’t necessarily need higher quality compared to larger commercial videos.

 Where will your video be shown?
 Social media, TV, or on a large screen?
 As mentioned above, 4K is ideal for bigger screens.

 How is your audience going to watch it?
 Can the audience tell the difference if they watch your footage through phones, tablets, traditional computer screens, or TV?